FactomProject/FactomDocs/Identity.md

 [00] [526567697374657220466163746F6D204964656E74697479] [888888d027c59579fc47a6fc6c4a5c0409c7c39bc38a86cb5fc0069978493762] [0125b0e7fd5e68b4dec40ca0cd2db66be84c02fe6404b696c396e3909079820f61] [764974ae61de0d57507b80da61a809382e699cf0e31be44a5d357bd6c93d12fa6746b29c80f7184bd3c715eb910035d4dac2d8ecb1c4b731692e68631c69a503]

 The identity registration chainID is 888888001750ede0eff4b05f0c3f557890b256450cabbb84cada937f9c258327 with a chain name of "Factom Identity Registration Chain" and "44079090249".

+### Coinbase Address

+When an identity desires to receive a reward from the protocol, they need to provide an address for any Factoids that they receive.

+This Entry goes into the Root Factom Identity Chain.

 #### Server Management Subchain